JAYANTH-MOHAN/IISC_Internsip/README.md

 ## To access jupyter lab in ssh machine

-1.)
-Open a new termainl and run this :  "ssh -N -L 8889:localhost:8889 asrivastava@10.192.27.144" 2.)
-Open a new terminal ssh into the machine and activate the env (conda activate rag) Then run this =>
-    1.) conda install ipython
+1. Open a new termainl and run this :  "ssh -N -L 8889:localhost:8889 asrivastava@10.192.27.144"
+2. Open a new terminal ssh into the machine and activate the env (conda activate rag) Then run this => 1.) conda install ipython
     2.) pip install ipykernel
     3.) python -m ipykernel install --user --name=rag
+3. Activate rag inside jupyterlab when running code.ipynb